zhenjiao/openlocTest/loc/zh-CN/articles/best-practices-retry-service-specific.md

 The following are the typical types of retry strategy intervals:

-* **指数**: A retry policy that performs a specified number of retries, using a randomized exponential back off approach to determine the interval between retries.
+* **Exponential**: A retry policy that performs a specified number of retries, using a randomized exponential back off approach to determine the interval between retries.
 For example:

 		var random = new Random();